jfpoilpret/fast-arduino-lib/README.md

 - provide smaller and faster code than other libraries for the same functionality
 - ensure you pay (size and speed) only for what you use
-- use real Object-Oriented Design everywhere
+- use C++ Object-Oriented Design everywhere
 - reduce risk of bad code, e.g. by preventing usage, at compile time, of unexisting features (pins, timers...) for the target MCU
 - enforce event-driven programs
 - support both ATmega and ATtiny chips